SalomePlatform/shaper/doc/gui/Introduction.rst

 - partset
 - one or several parts.

 Only one document can be active.
+In complicated models partset consists of several parts.
+Parts in partset may be copied, positioned relatively to each other, or simply translated.

 A new study contains only a partset with 7 default constructions, which cannot be deleted: